VictoryCTO/project-python-flask/README.txt

 # 04 Pyproject.toml changed significantly since poetry.lock was last generated.
 # 05 04 push did not activate action because of md extension in paths-ignore.
 # 06 More changes, including removal of poetry caching from workflow to help find the bug.
+# 07 That worked.
+Warnings for trim trailing spaces and fix end of files.
+Pulled origin to sync local.